-Most dogs move past this stage without any special care on the part of guardians.
-However, your behavior can make a difference in how this period affects them, and there are ways to help your dog as he is going through it.
+Most dogs move past this “fear period” without any special care on the part of guardians.
+However, your behavior can make big a difference in how this fearful period affects your dog, and there are ways to help your dog as he is going through it.
 When your dog is spooked by something, follow these general guidelines.

 Don’t panic or react dramatically.
-If he is out of control, it is all the more critical that you stay relaxed.
-Try to control your own startle response to his barking or lunging if possible.
+If the dog is out of control, it is all the more critical that you stay relaxed.
+Try to control your own startle response to your dog's barking or lunging if possible.

-Don’t force him to approach something that he fears.
+Don’t force your dog to approach something that he fears.
 That will just make him more scared, and that is counterproductive.
-If he wants to get away, that is fine.
+If your dog wants to get away, that is fine.
 Sometimes, the best thing you can do is minimize his exposure to something overwhelming, even if that means turning and heading the other way.
 Don’t make a big deal of stopping suddenly, saying, “Oh, no!” and hightailing it out of there.
-Just calmly turn and move away from what scares him so that he doesn’t get any more worked up.
-If he can count on you to get him out of situations that scare him, that is good for his confidence and builds his trust in you.
+Just calmly turn and move away from what is scaring the dog so that he doesn’t get any more worked up.
+If your dog can count on you to get him out of situations that scare him, that is good for his confidence and builds his trust in you.

-Whenever you can, pair up what makes him nervous with what he loves.
-So, if he suddenly widens his eyes and looks nervous when he sees a new person, try to have as many new people as you can toss him a great treat when they are far enough away that he is okay with them.
+Show your dog something he loves whenever he is nervous.
+So, if your suddenly widens his eyes and looks nervous when he sees a new person, try to have as many new people as you can toss him a great treat when they are far enough away that he is okay with them.
 If the garbage truck sets him off, give him a treat or pull out a tug toy every time one goes by.
+The important thing is that it is something the dog loves.
 The more you can teach him that things that spook him predict good things, the easier it will be for him to overcome his adolescent fears.

-I immediately came home from the walk during which Rosie was unnerved by a man in sunglasses and hats and worked on associating both items with treats.
+I immediately came home from the walk during which Rosie was unnerved by the man in sunglasses/hat and worked on associating both items with treats.
 Several times, I put on my sunglasses and gave her a treat, and did the same thing with hats.
 I want her to have good associations with those items, which make many dogs nervous.
 I also asked several men in my neighborhood to give her treats and to play fetch with her.